tree-sitter/node-tree-sitter/README.md

 var document = new treeSitter.Document();
 ```

-Create a language module using [tree-sitter-compiler](http://github.com/tree-sitter/node-tree-sitter-compiler).
-See [the javascript module](http://github.com/tree-sitter/tree-sitter-javascript) for an example.
+Create a grammar using [tree-sitter-cli](http://github.com/tree-sitter/tree-sitter-cli).
+See [the JavaScript grammar](http://github.com/tree-sitter/tree-sitter-javascript) for an example.

 Set the document's language: